 When the drainage angle is narrow it crowds the meshwork drain and fluid cannot drain and leave the eye.
 The iris blocking the angle results in an increase of eye pressure and causes damage to the optic nerve that cannot be reversed.
 THIS IS A MEDICAL EMERGENCY.
 Symptoms include severe eye pain, nausea, redness of the eye, and vision loss.
 A patient in this situation should go directly to their eye doctors’ office, nearest clinic or hospital.
 Usually, prompt laser surgery and medication can clear the blockage, lower eye pressure, and protect vision.

 When patients are examined, the anterior chamber angle is evaluated for depth.
 If a patient has narrow angles, laser treatment can be performed to create a new drainage path for fluid to protect from an angle-closure glaucoma attack.
 The laser is a painless procedure; however, patients need to be aware that eye drops will be used to constrict the pupil to allow the doctor to see the treatment area.
 These drops can cause a headache that ranges from mild to moderate.
 For this reason, we advise patients to make transportation arrangements for the laser appointment.

 This occurs when pigment sheds off of the iris or extra material is produced and blocks the meshwork, slowing fluid drainage

 Infants can be born with a defect in the angle that slows the normal drainage of fluid.
 Symptoms are usually obvious and conventional surgery is typically the suggested treatment.

 How is glaucoma treated?

-Treatment for early stage glaucoma can delay progression of the disease and that is why early diagnosis is very important.
+Treatment for early-stage glaucoma can delay the progression of the disease and that is why early diagnosis is very important.
 Glaucoma treatments include: